- SENATORS' STATEMENTS

 In the case of my community, I cannot speak for francophones, but I know something about English Quebec.
 I know that the Official Languages Committee, under Senator Chaput, conducted an exhaustive and thorough study — months and months of study — of the nature, needs, problems, advantages and difficulties of my community.
 It published a report which that community thought was fantastic — for the first time, if anyone up here had paid any attention, I might add.
 May I simply ask if the honourable senator paid any attention to the proceedings of that committee and their report?

-Senator Comeau: Honourable senators, I do not question Senator Chaput's position on Canada's official languages at all.
+Senator Comeau: Honourable senators, I do not question Senator Chaput's convictions when it comes to Canada's official languages at all.
 She plays a major role in defending our official language minority communities.
 I do not question that at all, and I certainly have no doubt about her faith in the future of these communities, or her good faith.
 Not at all.

 Now, if it is insulting to say that a senator on either side is a backbench senator, I apologize.
 I personally consider myself a backbench senator, even though I may be sitting on a front bench.
 It may have been insulting to express myself in this fashion.
 Therefore, I withdraw that comment, because that was not my intention.